jaip777/Intro-To-HTML/README.md

-# Intro-To-HTML
+# IntroHTMLProjects
-Hi M. O!
-Here is all of the work (Projects and Challenges) for Intro to HTML on KA, which I have now fully completed.
-I have two separate repos; for the Intro to HTML challenges, and Projects, but I created this repo to have everything in one place.

-Thanks!
+4 Projects in the Intro to HTML tutorial in K.A.